ToriCake95/ToriCake/README.md

 Hello!
-I'm Tori.
+I'm Victor.
 This is my GitHub page, and I hope you enjoy it!
 Over time I will edit this, so you'll get a better understanding of who I am.
 If you're here, you're either from Pony Town or Discord!
-I'm currently in my 20s and my birthday is on August 14th!
-I'm a pansexual genderfluid person.
-I go by she her/and he/him!
+I'm currently in my 30, and my birthday is on August 14th!
+I'm a pansexual trans man, and I go by he/him!
 I am Puerto Rican! 😘

 ASK ME ABOUT MY FNAF AU IT'S REALLY CUTE AND INCLUSIVE TO THE LGBT. =3